JJDoleweerd/EmbeddedFirmwarePractice/README.md

 ADC Interrupt Tutorial Project: C Based project using the HAL library to read the values of a potentiometer.

-ADC Continuous Conversion Tutorial Project: Description To Be Added
+ADC Continuous Conversion Tutorial Project: Embedded C based project using ADC and continous conversion to read the values of an attached potentiometer.

 ## SPI Projects